How to Add Apps using Bundle ID

 The simplest method to look up an app’s package ID is to find the app in Google Play Store using a web browser.
 The app package ID will be listed after ‘id=’ at the end of the URL.

 There are several Android apps available in Play Store that lets you find Package name IDs for apps published in Play Store.

 Add Apps using Bundle ID

-To add apps to devices in kiosk mode, you must first add the apps to the app inventory in Hexnode MDM.
+To add apps to devices, you must first add the apps to the app inventory in Hexnode UEM.
 Here’s how it’s done.

 - Login to your Hexnode MDM portal and navigate to Apps tab.

 - Click on +Add Apps.

 - Choose the option With Bundle ID from the drop-down list and enter the following details:

 - App Name – Provide a suitable name for the app.

 - Bundle ID – Enter the Bundle ID for the app.